-Brunch for the Bay Sunday March 3rd BYC
+Brunch for the Bay Sunday March 8th BYC

-1200 - Brunch Starts - Silent Auction
+1200 Brunch and Silent Auction starts

-1200 – Mingle time, shirts for sale, raffle tickets for sale, brochures & pamphlets on the tables for people to review
+1200 Mingle time, shirts for sale, raffle tickets for sale, brochures & pamphlets on the tables for people to review

-What he will talk about at the Brunch
+What he will talk about at the Brunch?

 .

-1410 – Open discussion on issues, announce raffle winners
+1410 Open discussion on issues

-1445 – End of Program - pay for silent auction items
+1445 End of Program - pay for silent auction items

 Assorted Bagels & Muffins with Cream Cheese and Preserves